trigaten/Learn_Prompting/docs/Images/intro.md

 At this point, I was sufficiently happy with the style consistency between my three images to use them on the website.
-The main takeaways for me were that this was a very iterative, research heavy process, and I had to modify my expectations and ideas as I experimented with different models.
+The main takeaways for me were that this was a very iterative, research heavy process, and I had to modify my expectations and ideas as I experimented with different prompts and models.